LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 **Gdude**: Alright, good stuff.
 Thanks **AlexIIL**. **OroArmor**, would you like to talk about Mappings?

 **OroArmor**: Yeah, just give me one sec.
 Alright, yeah, so Mappings obviously we had 21w05a and 22w06a.
-There weren't a lot of changes for 05a, but 06a obviously west all the tag changes that introed a lot of stuff that could be lost.
+There weren't a lot of changes for 05a, but 06a obviously with all the tag changes that introed a lot of stuff that could be lost.
 Luckily for us, with **LambdAurora**'s amazing mapping matcher we were able to save, about, like just over a third, maybe 40% of the mappings that we could lose, so that was very good.
 So we have those still.
 We got lots of PRs that were merged in, even more from 22w06a, so that QSL work could start.
 It's definitely a really nice uptick in the work.

 And then, another thing is **CheaterCodes** and I are currently in the very early stages of changing how mappings and the Quilt environment work.
 One thing is multi-version mappings so that the same mappings can target multiple versions, so that when changing between versions you don't have to lose mappings, or old versions still get updated.
 And another thing on top of that is we're also considering that moving away from Tiny as the format for mappings on the Quilt ecosystem just because it's an extra step and all the data that Enigma has, Tiny also has, essentially.
 So yeah, those are the gists of what Mappings has been going through.